Aboudoc/Uniswap-v3/README.md

 ## Uniswap V3 Multi Hop Swap

-Sell DAI and buy CRV.

-However there is no DAI - CRV pool, so we will execute multi hop swaps, DAI to WETH and then WETH to CRV.
+Swap WETH for USDC and then USDC for DAI.

 ### State variables